 In addition to contributing to salary inequity through the merit review process itself, raise pool allocation practices within units can affect salary equity in several other ways.
 Skims from these pools can be used to support retention raises for faculty (as is often required in cost-sharing for such raises), which can contribute to salary inequity in two ways: directly insofar as retention raises for faculty can cause inequity, and indirectly as unit support for retention raises reduces raise pool funds that could otherwise be used to address salary structure problems.
 Current efforts to make retention practices more equitable could, if implemented, potentially minimize this impact by making retention raises more equitable (or using preemptive retentions to promote salary equity objectives), but in the process place more strain on an already oversubscribed unit raise pool.
 Skims from unit raise pools can also be used for equity mitigation efforts, as policy requires, but few units document using this practice.
 Insofar as inequity mitigation efforts are part of the larger merit review process, we can identify opportunities for reform of unit merit review practices that could potentially reduce salary inequity by more effectively rectifying it, albeit at the further cost to a scarce resource (unit raise pools) that is already inadequate.

-Issue MR7: Unit raise pools have cumulatively added approximately as much to faculty salaries as inflation has eroded from them over the past 10 years, leaving units barely able to adjust salaries for inflation if devoting their full raise pools to COLAs.
+Issue MR7: Unit raise pools have cumulatively added approximately as much to faculty salaries as inflation has eroded from them over the past 15 years, leaving units barely able to adjust salaries for inflation if devoting their full raise pools to COLAs.
 Yet, this raise pool is also expected to support performance raises, partly support retention raises, and fully support rectification of salary inequities.
 At such levels, unit raise pools have been grossly inadequate if expected to equitably reward faculty for their performance (whether in the form of merit raises or equitable retentions) and to rectify accumulated salary structure problems in inequity and compression.
 Units that devote more of their zero-sum salary funds to rectifying existing salary structure problems may, in the process, cause new and additional salary structure problems as they divert funds from other salary adjustments, deterring commitment to addressing such issues.

-Recommendation MR7 (to campus administration): Provide resources beyond unit raise pools to units that are willing to seriously address their existing salary structure problems, sharing the cost of such rectification in a manner similar to cost-sharing arrangements used in retentions (alternatively, doing so through preemptive retentions).
+Recommendation MR7 (to campus): Provide resources beyond unit raise pools to units that are willing to seriously address their existing salary structure problems, sharing the cost of such rectification in a manner similar to cost-sharing arrangements used in retentions (alternatively, doing so through preemptive retentions).
 Going forward, make all efforts to ensure that the primary (merit-based) salary system is adequately funded to reduce the need for supplementary salary adjustments and salary inequity amelioration.
-Consider doing this on a time-limited basis such that units failing to take advantage of costsharing opportunities be held fully responsible for rectifying their future identified inequities.
+Consider doing this on a time-limited basis such that units failing to take advantage of cost-sharing opportunities be held fully responsible for rectifying their future identified inequities.

 Apart from maintaining faculty salaries in alignment with career merit, as is required by salary equity policy, CU must maintain faculty salaries that are competitive with peer universities, given the core organizational imperative of recruiting and retaining high-quality faculty.
-These two imperatives need not necessarily conflict with one another, and indeed can be mutually reinforcing with an adequately-funded salary system.
-However, scarcity can force the prioritization of one over the other, as when competitive faculty recruitment and retention have been prioritized over salary equity.
-One diagnostic tool for better recognizing and more effectively reconciling conflicts between these two key imperatives is noted in our Recommendation A9, below.
-We appreciate that temporary fiscal emergencies sometimes warrant triage strategies that do this temporarily, with commitment to rebalancing those competing imperatives once the emergency has passed, but permanent fiscal constraints cannot justify a permanent prioritization of one over the other.
+These two imperatives need not necessarily conflict with one another, but scarcity can force the prioritization of one over the other, as competitive faculty recruitment and retention have been prioritized over salary equity.
+We appreciate that temporary fiscal emergencies sometimes warrant triage strategies that do this temporarily, with commitment to rebalancing those competing imperatives once the emergency has passed, but permanent fiscal constraints cannot justify a permanent prioritization of one over the other without essentially voiding the lower-priority imperative.